browserengineering/book/book/scripts.md

     raise
 ```

-Note that I re-raise the exception, so that I still get the crash.
+Re-raise the exception so that you still get the crash.

-Wrap JavaScript that Python calls into as well:
+Also wrap any function in the JavaScript runtime so that they print
+backtraces too:

 ``` {.javascript}
 try {